bwz3rbot/PlayingCardsMarketBot/README.md

 ## About <a name = "about"></a>

-This bot was crafted for r/PlayingCardsMarket.
-The bot takes votes from those who have dealt with an other user, either successfully, or unsuccessfully, and updates that user's flair accordingly.
-It takes the current values it finds within the user flair (Positive: ??
-Negative: ??
-Neutral: ??) and increments them according to a user directive when summoned.
+__r/PlayingCardsMarket__ bot listens for input on r/PlayingCardsMarket and updates user flairs.
+One may enter either the command !positive, !neutral, or !negative to increment the user flair of the user they are rating.

 ## Getting Started <a name = "getting_started"></a>